-The capacity plan should be reviewed and updated continuously to reflect changes in project requirements or resource availability.
+The capacity plan should be reviewed and updated regularly to reflect changes in project requirements or resource availability.

-The benefit of a well-structured capacity planning process is that you are better equipped to avoid team members being overburdened with work or needing more work.
+The benefits of a well-structured capacity planning process are that you are better equipped to avoid team members being overburdened with work or needing more work.